heroku/cowboyku/guide/erlang_beginners.md

 no idea how to write an Erlang program.
 Fear not!
 This chapter will help you get started.

+Do note that this is however a repository for `Cowboyku`, a Heroku fork of Cowboy for our specific routing and proxying needs.

-We recommend two books for beginners.
+Nevertheless, we recommend two books for beginners.
 You should read them both at some point, as they cover Erlang from two entirely different perspectives.

 Learn You Some Erlang for Great Good!
 -------------------------------------